 The title fee is charged as a cost for the documents required to transfer the title, the cost for this fee can range from $4 up to $150 depending on the state.

 Registration fees, charged to cover the cost of registering the vehicle under the buyer’s name, can vary wildly.
 Some states charge a flat fee, some charge based on weight, while others charge based on how old the car is.
-Our free out-the-door price estimator will help you get a sense for how much your state’s registration fees will be.
+Our out-the-door price estimator will help you get a sense for how much your state’s registration fees will be.

 Tag fees relate to the physical plates you need to carry on the vehicle.
 Again, this varies from state to state, but know it is another fee you should be prepared to pay.